How can I avoid email based scams such as “phishing?”

 - Review credit card and bank account statements immediately to make sure there are no unauthorized charges.
 If your statement is late by more than a few days, call your credit card company or bank to confirm your billing address and account balances.
 Report any suspicious activity to your credit card company or bank.

 - Some cyber-thieves create look-alike websites to fool consumers into providing financial information.
-To make sure you're visiting the authentic Home Savings Bank Web site, double click on the padlock in your browser and look at the “certificate information.”
+To make sure you're visiting our authentic website, double click on the padlock in your browser and look at the “certificate information.”
 It should indicate that www.home-savings.com has been issued a certificate to host the website.

 - If you think you've been victimized by a phishing scheme, file a complaint at www.ftc.gov and visit their Identity Theft website to learn how to minimize your risk of damage.